pinecone-io/homebrew-tap/README.md

 # Homebrew Tap for Pinecone

+Pinecone employees should see development information in [CONTRIBUTING](./CONTRIBUTING.md)

 ### What is Homebrew?

 Homebrew is a package manager primarily used by Mac OS and some Linux users.
 See  [https://brew.sh](https://brew.sh/) for details.

-Before you can use formulas from our tap, you must [Install Homebrew](https://brew.sh/)
+Before you can use formulas from our tap, you must [Install Homebrew](https://brew.sh/).

 ### What is a Tap?